6 Essential Bodyweight Exercises For Runners

 To perform the squat:

-• Stand straight with your legs just over shoulder-width apart.
+1. Stand straight with your legs hip-width apart.

-• Keeping your back straight and your chest upright, bend at the knees to lower yourself down, as if you were sitting in a chair.
+2. Keep your back straight and your chest upright, and bend at the knees to lower yourself as if sitting in a chair.

-• Once your hips are parallel to your knees drive upwards through your heels to raise your body back to a standing position.
+3. Once your hips are parallel to your knees and you are in your squat position, drive upwards through your heels to raise your body back to a standing position.

-Points to note: keep your feet flat through the movement and don’t allow your knees to track over your toes.
-Always keep your back straight and your chest upwards as well.
-Don’t allow your back to bend or you risk injuries to your lower back.
+Note: Keep your feet flat on the floor throughout the movement, and don’t allow your knees to track over your toes.
+Always keep your back straight and your chest upwards.
+Don’t allow your back to bend.

 #2: The Lunge